joelhans/api-gateway-maturity/README.md

 - No IaC for API gateway configs
 - Ticket-based (or YOLO) configuration changes
 - Little to no documentation
+- Manual API registration (tickets) in the gateway
+- Limited visibility into gateway routing

 #### Operate